springernature/frontend-playbook/security/secure-markup.md

 Links leak the context of the opening window to the opened window, via the `window.opener` object.
 This allows the opened window to alter the opening window via JavaScript, regardless of whether the window is opened via JavaScript or simply a `target="_blank"` attribute.
 Exploiting this context leaking is known as ["tabnabbing"](https://mathiasbynens.github.io/rel-noopener/).

+**Nov 2020 update**: [Chrome 88+](https://chromium-review.googlesource.com/c/chromium/src/+/1630010) will match Safari and Firefox's behavior of treating `target=_blank` links as `noopener` by default (thanks [@mikewest](https://twitter.com/mikewest/status/1325694207546318851)).
+However, we still recommend including this attribute at this time in line with our browser support policy.

 ## Use Subresource Integrity

 Often we serve assets such as JavaScript or CSS files via [CDN](https://www.cloudflare.com/learning/cdn/what-is-a-cdn/)'s for performance reasons.
 But what if that resource is corrupted, either on the CDN or over the network?